Editor in Chief: Magdalena Skipper

 Melissa, a geologist with a passion for all things rocky, handles our content on solid Earth science, planetary science, hydrology and land surface processes.
 Melissa joined Nature Communications following a PhD in volcanology from the University of East Anglia and a postdoctoral fellowship at the University of Witwatersand.
 Her research focused on the use of petrology and geochemistry to unravel the driving forces behind explosive volcanic eruptions.

-Associate Editor: Eithne Tynan
+Senior Editor: Eithne Tynan

 Eithne, a chemist captivated by oceanography, joined Nature Communications following editorial roles at Nature Climate Change and Nature Geoscience and handles our content on ocean, atmospheric, and physical climate science, and the impacts of climate change.
 She has a PhD in chemistry from Trinity College Dublin and carried out postdoctoral research on the polar ocean carbon cycle at the University of Southampton.